Free Tips, News & Tutorials Delivered to Your Inbox!

 8. Gaining loyalty and brand advocates

-Personalized messages and customized services can improve customer relationships and boost their loyalty towards your business.
+Personalized messages and customized services can improve customer relationships and boost their loyalty to your business.
 A happy and satisfied customer will be raving about your product or service to anyone they meet in person or on social media.
-And this word-of-mouth marketing can generate a staggering 90% conversion rate.
-That’s why it’s vital to take a user-centric approach, be it your service or your marketing emails, to gain customer loyalty and generating brand advocates.

 9. Ability to automate tasks

-Today’s marketing seems to have transformed into an inbound marketing methodology that requires marketers to increase awareness among the audiences, guide their consideration to get a purchase decision in favor of their brand.
+Today’s marketing seems to have transformed into an inbound marketing methodology that requires marketers to increase awareness among the audiences and guide their consideration to get the purchase decision in favor of their brand.

 Frankly speaking, executing such a marketing strategy wouldn’t be possible without being able to automate tasks.
-Manually doing so would be tiresome and impossible at times.
 However, with the rise of customer relationship management systems and marketing automation software, it has become easy to automate a customer’s journey.

 10. Stats don’t lie

 There’s a difference between logically explaining something and providing absolute proof.
 That’s where statistics comes in.
-And if you’re still seeking some evidence to justify the importance of personalization, here are some email personalization statistics:
+And if you’re still seeking some evidence to justify the importance of email personalization, here are some statistics:

 - Personalized subject lines improve the open rate by 26%. – Campaign Monitor

-- Email personalization increases 600% higher revenue. – Experian
+- Email personalization increases by 600% higher revenue. – Experian

 - Segmented campaigns generate 760% higher revenue. – Campaign Monitor

-- Segmented campaigns generate 58% of all email marketing revenue. – DMA
+- Segmented and targeted email campaigns generate 58% of all email marketing revenue. – DMA

 Such statistics only prove that email personalization is the key to campaign success and customer service.
-Internet marketers agree to the importance of personalization.
-More than 51% of marketers believe that personalization is the key to improving engagement with the audience.
 Hence, personalization has become a common practice in internet marketing and especially in email marketing.

 The point of growing an email list is to generate genuine leads that will eventually become your customers and produce revenue for your business.
-And personalization helps you guide your customer’s journey by addressing their pain points, building trust, and delivering excellent customer service.
+Personalization helps guide your customer’s journey by addressing their pain points, building trust, and delivering excellent customer service.

-By personalizing your communication, you’ll not only turn your leads into customers but build an everlasting relationship that will create amazing brand advocates who’ll do the marketing for you.
-Besides, marketing automation software has made personalization so convenient that you can set it up for once and all.
-And that’s why you should start putting personalization into practice.
+By personalizing your communication, you’ll not only turn your leads into customers but create amazing brand advocates who’ll do the marketing for you.
+Besides, marketing automation software has made personalization so convenient that you can set it up once and for all.